c-mbdk/crm-api/README.md

 There could also be more tests added to ensure that the API is thoroughly tested.

+Global exception handling needs to be implemented to ensure that the right and appropriate details are shared in error responses.

 ## How to run:

 1. Ensure you have pipenv installed.
 More information on installing pipenv is available here: https://pipenv.pypa.io/en/latest/installation/